cc1539/SE-project/DEMO-2/3_integration_testing/README3.txt

-We manually tested the integration of our subsystems.
+We manually tested the integration of our project's subsystems.